-Cisco 3600 Series access points are ideal for midsize and large enterprise customers looking for best-in-class performance in environments with high client density.
-They feature the industry’s first 802.11n 4x4 multiple input multiple output (MIMO) design with three spatial streams for a maximum data rate of approximately 450 Mbps.
-The flexible, modular design of the Cisco 3600 Series provides expansion capability for emerging technologies such as the 802.11ac module and advanced services such as the Wireless Security and Spectrum Intelligence (WSSI) module.
+Cisco 3600 Series access points are ideal for customers looking for best-in-class performance in 802.11n environments with high client density.
+They feature the industry’s first 802.11n 4x4 multiple input multiple output (MIMO) design with three spatial streams for data rates up to 450 Mbps.
+The flexible, modular design of the Cisco 3600 Series provides expansion capability for emerging technologies such as the 802.11ac module and advanced services such as the Wireless Security Module (WSM).

 The 802.11ac module protects the existing investment in wireless infrastructure by extending the capabilities of the Cisco 3600 Series access point to provide 802.11ac Wave 1 support for wireless clients.
 The field-upgradeable 802.11ac module has its own 5 GHz radio with internal antennas which are separate from the client/data serving 5 GHz and 2.4 GHz radios within the Cisco 3600 Series access point.
 The 802.11ac module provides 3x3 MIMO with three spatial streams, extending the maximum data rate of the Cisco 3600 Series access point to approximately 1.3 Gbps with the 802.11ac module installed.

-The field-upgradeable WSSI module has a dedicated 2.4 and 5 GHz radio with its own antennas enabling 7x24 scanning of all wireless channels in the 2.4 and 5 GHz bands.
-The WSSI module requires no additional configuration in order to enable it.
-It offloads concurrent support for monitoring and security services, such as Cisco CleanAir spectrum analysis, wIPS security scanning, rogue detection, context-aware location, and Radio Resource Management (RRM), from the internal client/data serving radios within the Cisco 3600 Series access point to the security monitor module.
+The field-upgradeable Wireless Security Module (WSM) has a dedicated 2.4 and 5 GHz radio with its own antennas enabling 7x24 scanning of all wireless channels in the 2.4 and 5 GHz bands.
+It offloads concurrent support for monitoring and security services—such as Cisco CleanAir® spectrum analysis, wIPS security scanning, rogue detection, context-aware location, and Radio Resource Management (RRM)—from the internal client/data serving radios within the Cisco 3700 or 3600 Series AP to the WSM.
 This not only allows for better client performance, but also reduces costs by eliminating the need for dedicated monitor mode access points and the Ethernet infrastructure required to connect those devices into the network.

-NoteThe Cisco 3600 Series access point requires 18 Watts of power with the 802.11ac module and 17 Watts of power with the WSSI module.
-When powering the access point from a Cisco Catalyst switch, the switch port must support either IEEE 802.3at POE+ or Cisco Universal PoE (UPoE).
-If powered from a switch port which only supports IEEE 802.11af PoE, the Cisco 3600 Series access point will boot up, however the module will not be activated.
-The Cisco 3600 Series access point requires 18 Watts of power with the 802.11ac module and 17 Watts of power with the WSSI module.
+NoteThe Cisco 3600 Series access point requires 18 Watts of power with the 802.11ac module and 17 Watts of power with the WSM.
+The Cisco 3700 Series requires 18 Watts of power with the WSM.
 When powering the access point from a Cisco Catalyst switch, the switch port must support either IEEE 802.3at POE+ or Cisco Universal PoE (UPoE).
 If powered from a switch port which only supports IEEE 802.11af PoE, the Cisco 3600 Series access point will boot up, however the module will not be activated.